Frank Sartor: Minister for Climate Change and the Environment

 In December 2009, a no confidence motion was passed; and Nathan Rees stood down as Leader of NSW Labor.
 Sartor contested a Labor right faction ballot and narrowly lost the ballot to Kristina Keneally, who was then made Premier.
 Keneally returned Sartor to the NSW Cabinet; appointed to the role of Minister for Climate Change and the Environment.
 He was also returned to his old role of Minister Assisting the Minister for Health (Cancer), an area of personal interest and commitment.

+Adoption of children legislation

+In September 2010, Sartor introduced an amendment to the adoption legislation that would exempt both religious organisations and institutions from the legislation and that the Anti-Discrimination Act 1977 would not apply to the legislation — and would allow same-sex couples to adopt children.

 Personal life

 The dancer Hephzibah Tintner was his partner until her death from cancer in 2001.
 She was the daughter of the Austrian-born orchestral conductor Georg Tintner.

 He is now married to Monique Sartor, an interior decorator and lives in Glebe a suburb of Sydney.